one-ware/one-ware.com/docs/studio/02-changelog.md

 sidebar_label:  Changelog
 ---

+## 0.20.4.0

+- Fix GTKWave not working from oss-cad-suite on Windows
+- Fix one bug with indentation in VHDL
+- Add "event" type to VCD Viewer

 ## 0.20.3.0

 **There might be some issues on Windows after this update, caused by the installer.
 To resolve them, simply remove and re-install!**